-When considering gross household income, the following types of income are fully disregarded:
+When considering gross household income, both earnings and benefits are taken into account.
+However, the following types of income are fully disregarded:

 - Attendance Allowance.

 - Disability Living Allowance.

-- · Personal Independence.
+- Personal Independence.

 - War pension.

 - Savings, investments of any children.

-- Any lump sum received by a member of the armed forces as compensation.
+- A lump sum payment received as compensation for an injury or disability, for example by members of the armed forces.

-for an injury or disability on active service.